-But now on to simpler, less taxing thoughts.
-This vegan banana split panna cotta was, in the beginning, not simple.
-A good panna cotta is determined by its wobble.
-My search for the perfect wobble was met with strange solidified bases (coconut milk in a can), odd textures (soaked cashews) and crime scene effects (the addition of raspberries).
+My search for the perfect wobble had mixed results.
+First there was the solidified bases (coconut milk in a can), odd textures (soaked cashews) and finally crime scene effects (the addition of raspberries).
 It took many attempts and drawing boards before I found the perfect wobble.
-But, once the wobble was got, the wobble stayed.
-The base recipe for this vegan banana split panna cotta works.
-And works every time.

 So as things get a little more confusing outside of our house amongst the trees we hold on to simple pleasures.
 An old creaky swing and a spoonful of banana split.
 Enjoy.

-* I know many bloggers use canned coconut milk with lovely results – check out this gorgeous Ginger Coconut Panna Cotta from Amber at Quite Good Food – but I found it tricky.
-I believe in my case there was much user error.
-I used the carton variety instead; it can be found in the same aisle as almond and nut milks.
+I know many bloggers use canned coconut milk with lovely results – check out this gorgeous Ginger Coconut Panna Cotta from Amber at Quite Good Food – but I found it tricky.
+I used the carton variety instead which is in the same aisle as almond and nut milks.

 Vegan Banana Split Panna Cotta